 All workshops are evaluated by the delegates who attend and by members of the ICS Education Committee.
 Please leave 5 minutes in your schedule to allow for delegates to complete the feedback with the ICS app.
 These evaluations are then reviewed in detail after the Annual Meeting and are used when future applications are made.
 Copies of the evaluations are sent to the workshop chairs after the Annual Meeting.
 It is the Chair’s responsibility to then send this evaluation to the workshop speakers.

 Workshops which involve special requirements must be outlined in the application form i.e. additional computers, live surgery, anatomical specimens and anything required for practical demonstrations.
 Any requests not specifically detailed on the application may not be approved and may therefore reduce the overall educational quality of your workshop.
 These workshops may be subject to a higher registration fee to cover costs.

 Chairs and speakers at workshops will not be paid an honorarium or travel expenses.
 However, individuals whose areas of expertise are not represented by ICS disciplines and would not normally be expected to attend the Annual Meeting and are not ICS members can be paid expenses when the Education Committee considers their contribution to be particularly important.
 These expenses need to be approved by the ICS in advance and therefore must be noted on the application form in the Special Requirements section.
 If you have any speakers that you think are in this category then please advise on the application and give the reasons why expenses should be covered.
 Requests for expenses will not be considered after approval of the workshop.
 Special registration rates are available for speakers who will attend the workshop only and not attend the annual meeting.
 Please advise in the application if any speaker fits into this category.

-You will be notified by e-mail whether your application has been accepted normally by mid-May.
+You will be notified by e-mail whether your application has been accepted normally by mid-February 2023.